yash9431-gif/rct-101-e4/README.md

 #### Submission

-- You need to Submit Github Link as well as netify link.
+- You need to Submit Github Link as well as `netlify` link.
+- Deployment on `Netlify` is Mandatory.
 - Make sure you use masai github account provided by MasaiSchool(submit link to root folder of your repository on github).
 - Make Sure you have netify account, else you will be getting zero marks as netify takes down your app in few days if your account does not exist.